 The marginal buyer at 0 is h = .87.
 He assigns probability $1.69\% = (.13)^2$ to reaching DD.
 So he values the asset at 0 at more than .98, yet he he is not rushing to buy at the price of .95.
 The reason is that he is precisely looking toward the future.
-These calculations are embodied in equation 5 of this section.
-The marginal utility to a of reaching the down state with a dollar of dry powder is not (1 - a), but (1 - a)(a/b) precisely because a anticipates that he will have a spectacular gross expected return of a/b at D.
+These calculations are embodied in equation (15) of Section III.D.
+The marginal utility to a of reaching the down state with a dollar of dry powder is not (1-a), but (1-a)(a/b) precisely because a anticipates that he will have a spectacular gross expected return of a/b at D.

 In fact all the investors between .87 and .74 are refraining from buying what they regard as an underpriced asset at 0, in order to keep their powder dry for the killing at D. If there were only more of them, of course, there would be no crash at D. But as their numbers rise, so does the price at D, and so their temptation to wait ebbs.
 It is after all a rare bird who thinks the returns at D are so great, yet thinks D is sufficiently likely to be worth waiting for.
-This is owing to my assumption that investors who think the first piece of bad news is relatively unlikely (high h) also think the second piece of bad news.
+This is owing to my assumption that investors who think the first piece of bad news is relatively unlikely (high h) also think the second piece of bad news is relatively unlikely (high h again) even after they see the first piece of bad news.
 This assumption corresponds to my experience that hedge fund managers generally are the ones saying things are not that bad, even after they start going bad.

-3.0.4 Endogenous Maturity Mismatch
+3.7 Endogenous Maturity Mismatch